gokhanmeteerturk/chatfic-format/docs/README.md

 ### Multimedia
 Multimedia elements can be embedded using the [IMAGE] and [VIDEO] tags.

 The file name should be specified within the parentheses.
-A multimedia can be sent along with a text message, if text is added **after** the multimedia element:
+A multimedia can be sent along with a text message, by adding text **after** the multimedia element:

 **Example:**
 ```chatficbasic